 The economies of continental Europe, in particular those which in the late 1990s became members of the euro area, have attracted considerable interest because of the puzzling manner in which they eschewed standard, balanced-growth features.
-Examples of this include non-stationary factor income shares, fragile growth, declining labour productivity and high unemployment.
+Examples of this include non-stationary factor income shares, fragile growth, stagnant labor productivity and intractably high unemployment.
 In this paper, however, we wish to draw special attention to two quite recent puzzles in euro area growth.
-The first relates to the effects of the IT boom in the 1990s on productivity growth, whilst the second concerns the changes in the "Okun's law" relationship linking growth to the reduction of unemployment.
-Resolving and reconciling these puzzles through the lens of supply-side system estimation is the purpose of this paper.
+The first relates to the effects of the IT boom in the 1990s on productivity growth, whilst the second concerns developments in the "Okun's law" relationship linking growth to unemployment.
+Resolving and reconciling these puzzles through the lens of a supply-side system estimation is the purpose of this paper.

-Of course, the traditional workhorse of long-run growth theory and supply estimation is the Cobb-Douglas production function whose elasticity of substitution is unity.
+As is well known, the traditional workhorse of growth theory is the Cobb-Douglas production function whose elasticity of substitution is unity.
 This property meets the essential condition for a neoclassical steady state and accords with presumed stylized facts of long-term economic development: the approximate constancy of factor income shares during a steady increase in capital intensity and per-capita income.
 It also follows that the direction of technical change is irrelevant for income distribution.
 In contrast, non-stationarities of factor income distribution support the more general CES function and make biases of technical progress a central issue.
-In the CES world, a steady state with constant factor income shares is only possible, if exogenous technical progress is purely labour augmenting.
-In a series of influential articles, however, Acemoglu (2002, 2003), however, suggested that while technical progress is strictly labour augmenting along the long-term balanced growth path, it may become capital-biased in periods of transition.
+In the CES world, a steady state with constant factor income shares is only possible, if exogenous technical progress is purely labor augmenting.
+In a series of influential articles Acemoglu (2002, 2003), however, suggested that while technical progress is strictly labor augmenting along the long-term balanced growth path, it may become capital-biased in periods of transition.

-Accordingly, we make use of a general CES production technology and model technical progress as factor-augmenting and time-varying.
-This allows us to capture underlying supply not only in a relatively data-driven manner but also to use the results for an in-depth diagnosis of some interesting patterns of growth.
+Accordingly, in our estimates for the euro area, we make use of a general CES production technology and model technical progress as factor-augmenting and timevarying.
+This allows us to capture underlying supply not only in a relatively datadriven manner but also to use the results for an in-depth diagnosis of some interesting patterns of growth.
 Putting a high emphasis on data consistency, we obtain robust results not only for the elasticity of substitution but also for the parameters and dynamics of technical change.
-We find for the euro area for the period 1970-2005 an aggregate elasticity of substitution below unity (about 0.7) and a pattern of factor-augmenting technical growth rates where labour-augmenting technical progress growth dominates in the long-run while capital-augmenting technical progress plays a significant role in the interim.
-We also find evidence for a structural break in this pattern of biased technical progress at the end of the 1990s with an upward shift in capital augmenting technical progress.
+We find for the euro area for the period 1970-2005 an aggregate elasticity of substitution below unity (about 0.7) and a pattern of factoraugmenting technical growth rates where labor-augmenting technical progress growth dominates in the long-run while capital-augmenting technical progress plays a significant role in the interim period.
+We also importantly find evidence for a structural break in this pattern of biased technical progress at the end of the 1990s with an upward shift in capital augmenting technical progress.